ManuDeBuck/bds-memory/README.md

 ```
 1. Have you ever wonder what can you do when arriving in city that you never visited?
 2. Have you ever wonder what can you do in your own city?
-3. Have you ever wonder what is that art when you seeing that?
+3. Have you ever wonder what is that art when you saw that?
-4. Have you ever wonder what is the name of that art when you seeing that?
+4. Have you ever wonder what is the name of that art when you saw that?
-5. Have you ever wonder who is the name of that art when you seeing that?
+5. Have you ever wonder who is the author of that art when you saw that?
 ```

 ## Goal of this project: